 You just add your white chocolate and SCM to a large bowl and melt it for about 2 minutes, stirring occasionally, until it’s melted and thick.
 Then you add your extract and a pinch of salt and pour it into the pan.
 The hardest thing is letting it set before you eat it!

 The easiest thing to add to transform this easy recipe is to add candy…or cookies.
 I like to add Oreos and chocolate chip cookies, but you can use any kind you like.
 Clean out that pantry and empty those last few cookies from the bottom of the box.
 You could add cereal or caramel corn, any kind of candy or toffee or nuts.
 The sky is the limit!

-My favorite way to doctor this fudge is probably with peanut butter because, well, duh.
+My favorite way to doctor up this 5 minute white chocolate fudge recipe is probably with peanut butter because, well, duh.

-When you turn this fudge into peanut butter fudge, you add the peanut butter with the white chocolate and SCM before melting.
+When you turn the 5 minute white chocolate fudge into peanut butter fudge, you add the peanut butter with the white chocolate and sweetened condensed milk before melting.
 When you’re stirring it all together it’s going to seem like it’s seizing up, but just put it in the pan and it’ll harden up just fine.
 You can leave it plain peanut butter or add chopped candy or nuts, or even drizzle melted chocolate on top.